amehat/clean-architecture-nestjs/README.md

 # CLEAN ARCHITECTURE NESTJS

-This repository is an example of an implementation of a Clean Arcitecture type architecture with the Typescript NestJS framework.
+This repository is an example of an implementation of a Clean Architecture type architecture with the Typescript NestJS framework.
 The application is accessible as an API.

 ## ROUTES